Brittlebush: Iconic Desert Shrub

 It’s a fast grower.
 They typically reach a size of 4 feet tall and wide, but can get much bigger if regularly watered or never pruned.

-Brittlebush flowers most heavily in the spring and the fall, but I have flowers on mine most of the year.
+Brittlebush flowers most heavily in the spring and the fall, but I have flowers on mine intermittently throughout the year.

-Brittlebush may occasionally reseed, but it doesn’t become a nuisance.
-I’ve found they reseed in the perfect places, and I welcome a new plant once in a while.
+Brittlebush may occasionally reseed, but rarely to the point of becoming a nuisance.
+I’ve found it often reseeds just where it’s needed and I welcome a new plant once in a while.

 Soil